 The Personal Income Tax (PIT) is the most common tax type in the country.
 Interestingly, many taxpayers don’t understand the way this tax is deducted and as a result, there are often questions about it.

-In this post, you’ll learn everything you need to know about PIT because we’ve compiled a list of 12 commonly asked questions about this tax type and their answers.
+In this post, you’ll learn everything you need to know about PIT plus some short info on the history of PAN because we’ve compiled a list of 12 commonly asked questions about this tax type and their answers.

 #1 What is PIT?